felixfoertsch/felixfoertsch.github.io/_drafts/2019-02-25-Create a Custom CollectionView for a macOS App in Swift.md

 ---
 layout: post
-title: "Create a Custom CollectionView for a macOS app in Swift"
+title: "Create a Custom CollectionView for a macOS App in Swift"
 categories:
   - Tutorials
 tags: